mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Manipulation.rst

 The Inelastic Data Manipulation interface provides Processes for manipulating reduced data from, for example, :ref:`Indirect Data Reduction <interface-indirect-data-reduction>` and Direct Reduction routines or S(Q, w).
-The output data can then be used for analysis by processes in, for example, the :ref:`Indirect Data Analysis <interface-inelastic-data-analysis>` and :ref:`Indirect Bayes <interface-indirect-bayes>` interfaces.
+The output data can then be used for analysis by processes in, for example, the :ref:`Inelastic Data Analysis <interface-inelastic-data-analysis>` and :ref:`Inelastic Bayes Fitting <interface-inelastic-bayes-fitting>` interfaces.

 .. interface:: Data Manipulation
   :align: right